nicholasbergesen/luno-app/README.md

 # luno-app
-Basic setup query the LunoApi from a reactjs application hosted on a nodejs server.
+Basic setup to query the LunoApi from a reactjs application hosted on a nodejs server.

 ## Setup
 - Generate an api key and secret on your luno.com account. (https://www.luno.com/wallet/security/api_keys)